knightshade-aqua/husky_setup/README.md

-# husky_setup
+# Setup of clearpath husky robot
-This repository contains instructions to setup clearpath husky with Ubuntu 20.04
+This repository contains instructions to setup clearpath husky with Ubuntu 20.04 installed on a Nvidia Jetson Xavier NX Zed Box.
+To do the setup proceed in the following manner:
+* First install Ubuntu 20.04 operating systems on Nvidia Jetson Xavier NX Zed Box.
+* Then install Husky software from clearpath from source as mention in the installation steps below.
+This has to be done to allow the husky and zed box to communicate with each other.
+* Answers to certain issues that might arise during the installation are addressed here.

 # Ubuntu 20.04 installation on Clearpath Husky
+Initially we have to install Ubuntu 20.04 operating systems on the zed box.
 * Download SDK from: https://developer.nvidia.com/sdk-manager on the host PC.
 * Connect the host PC to the Jetson board.
 (The board can be ON or OFF)
 * Start the SDK manager on the host PC.